TestGear-TMS/adapters-java/testgear-adapter-junit4/Readme.md

 Description of Annotations (\* - required):
 - \*`RunWith(BaseJunit4Runner.class)` - connect the adapter package to run tests
 - `WorkItemID` - linking an autotest to a test case
-- \*`DisplayName` - name of the autotest in the Test Gear system
+- \*`DisplayName` - name of the autotest in the TestGear system
-- \*`ExternalID` - ID of the autotest within the project in the Test Gear System
+- \*`ExternalID` - ID of the autotest within the project in the TestGear System
 - `Title` - title in the autotest card and the step card
 - `Labels` - tags in the autotest card
 - `Link` - links in the autotest card